 If you have your own (rental) car, you could do some off-road driving.
 Just check with the guards where you can safely drive around – please be careful near the steep cliffs!

 During the summer, the canyon can be scorching hot so if you need to cool down, you can go for a swim in the river.

-Some tour companies offer extra activities, such as rafting, kayaking, fishing and guided off-road driving tours.
+Some tour companies in Almaty offer extra activities, such as rafting, kayaking, fishing and guided off-road driving tours.

 - Bring enough food and water with you for the amount of time you’re going to spend in the canyon, since there aren’t any food stands or convenience stores.
 You could always have a meal in the restaurant of the eco-village, but remember that it’s only open during the high season.

-- Wear suitable footwear, as in firm hiking boots.
+- Wear suitable footwear, preferably hiking boots.
 The surface of the canyon can be slippery so watch out where you walk.
-Avoid going off-tracks as it can be dangerous.
+Avoid going off-track as it can be dangerous.

 - If you’re planning on spending the night in the canyon, be aware that it can be pretty cold.
 Bring a warm sleeping bag and an extra sweater to keep you warm at night.
 You can find more tips about camping in winter here.

-We hope this guide provided you with all the information you need to have a great time in this stunning canyon.
-If you have more questions, let us know in the comments below.
+I hope this guide provided you with all the information you need to have a great time in the stunning Charyn Canyon.
+If you have more questions, let me know in the comments below.
 Feel free to post some photos or share stories of your own visit to the canyon.
 Have you ever visited the Grand Canyon or Bryce Canyon in the USA?
-Do you think they look similar to this one?
+Do you think they are comparable to this one?

 Disclaimer: This post contains affiliate links.
 If you purchase a product through one of the links, we get a commission at no extra costs to you!
 See it as a small donation to keep this blog going so we can create more awesome itineraries.
 Thank you!